-Technology Transfer and Outreach: The investigators are encouraging the application of this research through a field demonstration at a site owned by a private company.
-NASA is using the findings of this research at Cape Canaveral, Florida.
+Technology Transfer and Outreach: The investigators have transferred the technology to a field site at the AVX Corporation in Myrtle Beach, South Carolina.
+The effort is being used as a demonstration for EPA and South Carolina regulators on the effectiveness of phytoremediation in such applications.
 A U.S. patent application has been made.
 Presentations of the results of this research have been made to consultants, government staff, and other researchers at several different technical conferences.
 Research results have been published in two peer-reviewed journals.